matthiasgerlachdigital/solidity-coffee/docs/20_solidity_tdd.md

 Oh, and I wrote the test cases in JavaScript, as this may pave me the way towards writing a sleek user interface for my contract at some point in time.

 ## What I learned (quick read)
 * **truffle develop is your friend** - truffle develop gives you a full development and test enviroment including 10 accounts and a console.
-What more do you want.
+What more do you want?
 * **RTFM** - indeed most of the learnings were out in the clear in the truffle or solidity documentation.
 Often, I needed to see things fail to read again, and find my fault.
 * **to .call() or not to .call()** - using .call() on contract functions does not alter the state of the contract
 * **promises everywhere** - calling a contract is asynchronous - and you will almost always be returned a promise, at least for the direct calls of contract functions.